luitelshreejal/ReactSetup/README.md

 # Part 2:

     Unlike, CodePen, export default `%{VariableName}` needs to be placed in order to import that file in a different file.
+To use the "react-router-dom" library npm install react-router-dom.

     import {
 	    BrowserRouter as Route,